 Are you ready to pack up and move from your state?

-Before putting up that For Sale sign, assess your own circumstances and, very importantly, the connections you have.
+Before putting up that For Sale sign, assess your circumstances and, very importantly, your connections.
 Moving to a so-called “survival friendly” state will mean getting to know neighbors all over again and, likely, being far away from your closest friends and family members.
 When I think of moving to the ideal survival retreat, I know my kids would grow up not knowing their cousins, and I would watch my parents grow old without having me nearby to lend support.
 No matter where you live, there are trade-offs.

 The Top 5 or Bottom 5 may not tell the whole story.
 Do your own research and consult multiple sources if you’re thinking of either moving or establishing a location as a survival retreat.